amirbena/matrix-auto-generated/README.md

   ```bash
    npm run start:dev
   ```
-This launches the NestJS server with hot-reloading enabled, and wiil open in: http://localhost:37001/
+This launches the NestJS server, and wiil open in: http://localhost:37001/

 4. **Start Swagger UI:**
   Auto Generated from Nestia